Henry S. Jacobs Camp

 URJ Henry S. Jacobs Camp (a.k.a.
-HSJ) is a summer camp run by the Union for Reform Judaism (URJ), serving the Deep South (Alabama, Arkansas, Louisiana, Mississippi, Western Tennessee, and the Florida Panhandle).
+HSJ) is a Jewish summer camp run by the Union for Reform Judaism (URJ), serving the Deep South (Alabama, Arkansas, Louisiana, Mississippi, Western Tennessee, and the Florida Panhandle).
 It was established in 1970.

 The camp is one of 15 camps owned and operated by the URJ, the organizing body for Reform Judaism in North America.
 Jacobs is a non-profit camp, affiliated with the Mississippi Camping Association.
 It is accredited by the American Camp Association.

 Development

 In 1954, a group of Jewish parents primarily from some small towns of the Mississippi Delta began fundraising for a summer camp where their small-town children could meet each other in a Jewish environment.
-In 1968 the land for the camp was purchased in Utica, Mississippi for $100,000 and construction began in 1969.
-The camp opened in the summer of 1970 and was named after a deceased fundraiser for the project.
+In 1968 the land for the camp was purchased in Utica, Mississippi, for $100,000 and construction began on November 9, 1969.
+The camp opened in June 1970 and was named after Henry S. Jacobs, who died in 1963, and was instrumental in getting the funding for the camp.
+Campers study from a six-volume course written by various Jewish scholars that teach everything from history, to Jewish holidays and symbols.